constructive-symmetry/constructive-symmetry/T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md

     But there is a very wise heuristic here:  you should not fully trust a concept or technique or model until you start to understand its limitations, until you start to understand the situations in which it doesn't apply.

 [^breadthfirstnumbering]:
     See for example, "[Breadth-First Numbering: Lessons from a Small Exercise in Algorithm Design](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.30.342)" by Chris Okasaki.
-This was also a topic in my own paper "[Lloyd Allison's Corecursive Queue: Why Continuations Matter](https://hackage.haskell.org/package/control-monad-queue)", which used the renumbering problem on Stern-Brocot tree as a MacGuffin to explore the limits of Haskell's computational calculus.
+This was also a topic in my own paper "[Lloyd Allison's Corecursive Queue: Why Continuations Matter](https://hackage.haskell.org/package/control-monad-queue)", which used breadth-first search and the renumbering problem on the Stern-Brocot tree as a MacGuffin to explore the outer limits of Haskell's computational calculus.
+Incidentally, the idea of using Allison's queue as a naturally motivated example of a monadic abstraction, which led to my initial discovery, was directly inspired by Dr. Z's Opinion #65 and a [discussion it spawned](http://lambda-the-ultimate.org/node/924).

-    While the content of the Stern-Brocot tree itself was extraneous to the paper, and I'm very unsure of the importance of the techniques explored in the paper,  I "superfluously" used the Stern-Brocot tree because it was an idea worth spreading, and because it was a gift to my future self for when I finally got around trying to explain my philosophy of math education.
+    While the content of the Stern-Brocot tree itself was extraneous to the paper, and I'm very unsure of the deeper importance of the techniques explored in the paper,  I "superfluously" used the Stern-Brocot tree because it was an idea worth spreading, and because it was a gift to my future self for when I finally got around trying to explain my philosophy of math education.

+    However, I didn't realize at the time that my opening lesson would literally be a breadth-first search of the Stern-Brocot tree.
+I certainly didn't intend my forward pass to my future self to be that on the nose.

-    Incidentally, in "Fun with the Lazy State Monad" I managed to repeat a trick in "Lloyd Allison's Corecursive Queue", and turned the "Breadth-First Numbering with Lazy Evaluation" appendix of the first paper into a reusable library.
+    Incidentally, in "Fun with the Lazy State Monad" I managed to repeat a trick, and turned the the appendix of "Breadth-First Numbering with Lazy Evaluation into a reusable library.

     I was very interested in circular, corecursive programming for nearly 10 years.
-While it is a curious niche topic, it also feels like sporadic, and does not seem fertile: algorithms are hard to come by, and I only know of two interesting examples: queues and breadth-first relabelling.
+While it is a curious niche topic, it also feels sporadic, and does not seem fertile: algorithms are hard to come by, and I only know of two particularly interesting examples: queues and breadth-first relabelling.

-    I'm not aware that either example is naturally motivated.
+    While each example is naturally motivated in a very limited context, I'm not sure that they are deeply naturally motivated .
 I don't know why these curiosities might be on interest to the working software engineer or the working mathematician.

+    On the other hand, the time spent thinking carefully about the nature of streaming computations was indispensible when I was thinking about PBKDF2 in the process of developing [self-documenting cryptography](https://github.com/auth-global/self-documenting-cryptography).

     By contrast, corecursion (minus the circular peculiarities I was fixated on) leads to far more fertile examples in mathematics, particularly the Stern-Brocot tree and generating functions.